-3.3 3.3 Transhipment (at sea) Monitoring Program Ob Obligations Minimum performance requirements i. ii.
+3.3 3.3 Transhipment (at sea) Monitoring Program Ob ligations Minimum performance requirements i. ii.
 Transhipments by LSTLVs in waters under the jurisdiction of the Members are subject to prior authorization from the Coastal State / Fishing Entity concerned.
-Members shall take the necessary measures to ensure that ve Inless otherwise specified, the Flag state of the authorised fishing lessel (LSTLV) is responsible for meeting the minimum performance equirements set out in section 3.3.
-Operating systems and processes to ensure: LSTLVs flying their flag comply with the following conditions: a.
+Members shall take the necessary measures to ensure that LSTLVs flying their flag comply with the following conditions: Unless otherwise specified, the Flag state of the authorised fishing vessel (LSTLV) is responsible for meeting the minimum performance requirements set out in section 3.3.
+1. Operating systems and processes to ensure: a. authorisation form, including details of transhipment provided a.
 LSTLVs are not authorised to tranship at sea, unless they have obtained prior authorization from their Flag State / Fishing Entity.
-To receive prior authorization, the master and/or owner of the LSTLV must notify the following information to its Flag State / Fishing Entity authorities at least 24 hours in advance of an intended transhipment: • Name & CCSBT Registration Number of the transhipping LSTLV & receiving carrier vessel; • Tonnage by product to be transhipped; • Date & location of transhipment; and • Geographic location of the SBT catches b.
-The LSTLV concerned shall complete and transmit to its flag State / Fishing Entity, not later than 15 days after the transhipment, the CCSBT transhipment declaration along with its CCSBT Registration Number.
-2. a. all SBT transhipments receive prior authorisation; b. fishing vessel and carrier vessel are on the CCSBT registers; c. named CCSBT observer is on board carrier vessel; d. no SBT transhipment occurs without an observer on board; e. transhipment declarations are completed, signed and transmitted by the fishing vessel and the carrier vessel, in iii.
+To receive prior authorization, the master and/or owner of the LSTLV must notify the following information to its Flag State / Fishing Entity authorities at least 24 hours in advance of an intended transhipment: Name & CCSBT Registration Number of the transhipping LSTLV & receiving carrier vessel; by master or owner of LSTLV, is available on LSTLV prior to transhipment; b. any carrier vessel receiving the transhipped SBT is meeting its obligations to provide access and accommodation to observers, and to cooperate with the observer in relation to the performance of his or her duties (see Carrier Vessel Authorisation minimum performance requirements, section 2.3).
+Tonnage by product to be transhipped; Date & location of transhipment; and Geographic location of the SBT catches b.
+The LSTLV concerned shall complete and transmit to its flag State / Fishing Entity, not later than 15 days after the transhipment, the CCSBT transhipment declaration8, along with its CCSBT Registration Number.
+Rules in place to ensure: a. all SBT transhipments receive prior authorisation; b. fishing vessel and carrier vessel are on the CCSBT registers; c. named CCSBT observer is on board carrier vessel; d. no SBT transhipment occurs without an observer on board; e. transhipment declarations are completed, signed and transmitted by the fishing vessel and the carrier vessel, in iii.
 The master of the receiving carrier vessel shall: a. complete and transmit the CCSBT transhipment declaration to accordance with paragraphs 11-14 of Transhipment Resolution .

-&lt;sup>8 As specified in Annex 1 of this resolution.
+8 As specified in Annex 1 of this resolution.